 Seasonality of Camp Occupancy

 Many of the camps exist to meet the temporary and short-term housing needs of workers in the region.

 During different times of the year, there can be significant variation in the camp occupancy, depending on general economic conditions and the specific activities (e.g. turnarounds, maintenance, etc.) taking place at specific projects.
 In the past, occupancy rates peaked during winter months as winter drilling activities drew workers to the region.
 However, in the current economic climate, workforce peaks are driven mostly by turnaround activity and, accordingly, occur in the spring.
 During these peak times, occupancy can range from 15,000 to 34,000.

-	Oil sands turnaround is scheduled or unscheduled, periodic or full shutdowns or turnarounds of some or all of an oil sands processing units, non-production assets, equipment, wells, pipelines or plants needed to needed to maintain, repair, or implement facility modifications.
+Oil sands turnaround is scheduled, periodic or full shutdowns or turnarounds of some or all of an oil sands processing units, non-production assets, equipment, wells, pipelines or plants needed to maintain, repair, or implement facility modifications.
 Turnarounds typically occur in the spring and the fall to take advantage of warmer weather and limit interference with the in situ drilling season.
 As a result, the workforce for turnaround maintenance required on site is large but for a relatively short period of time.

 2018 was a big turnaround year for several companies and the approximate turnaround population was 14,000.

 The RMWB conducts a Census every three years to obtain an accurate and reliable count of the region’s population and housing stock.
 The census is typically conducted in the spring (April – July).